 Prospects across countries are dramatically uneven and deeply uncertain as the world looks to recover from the unprecedented coronavirus shock.
 Wealthy countries with ambitious vaccine rollouts and expansionary policies stand to recover more quickly while emerging market and developing economies may continue to struggle as fiscal space and vaccine access remain constrained.
-Alongside public health measures, countries around the world must address mounting sovereign debt, ensure efficient fiscal policy, capitalize on green investment opportunities, and more to secure a balanced, sustainable recovery.
-How can the international community and the international financial institutions rise to the challenge and achieve a global recovery that lifts the prospects of all?
+Alongside public health measures, countries around the world must address mounting sovereign debt, capitalize on green investment opportunities, and more to secure a balanced, sustainable recovery.
+How can the international community and the International Financial Institutions rise to the challenge and achieve a global recovery that lifts the prospects of all?

 Monday, Apr.
 5 | 9:00 - 10:30 AM EDT

-As a global debt crisis looms, a group of leading experts from the Bretton Woods Committee’s new Sovereign Debt Working Group will examine how to avoid disorderly defaults and chart a path for debt sustainability by incentivizing private sector participation, achieving debt transparency, and more.
+As a wave of disorderly defaults looms, a group of leading experts from the Bretton Woods Committee’s new Sovereign Debt Working Group will examine how to improve debt restructurings and chart a path for debt sustainability by incentivizing private sector participation, achieving debt transparency, and more.

 Joaquim Levy, Director, World Resources Institute